-Having come out of regional and national TV commercial production in which 35mm camera systems are the norm, and later with BetaSP cameras for corporate-sponsored documentaries, I was reluctant to even consider using one of those toy-sized DV cameras for this project.
+Coming out of regional and national TV commercial production in which 35mm film cameras are the norm, and later with BetaSP cameras for corporate-sponsored documentaries, I was reluctant to even consider using one of those toy-sized DV cameras for this project.
 How could anything that tiny produce a broadcast-quality image?
 Nevertheless, I shot some tests with Panasonic's little DVX100 camcorder.
 I was stunned by the image quality it produced and decided to go with it.
-Filming at 24fps progressive would help provide the look I wanted.
+Filming at 24p would help provide the look I wanted.
 Unlike large and heavy film or BetaSP cameras, it would not bring attention to itself or to the crew.
 That was critically important, because we would need to film in places where we would not want to be noticed.
-In fact, with that camera and dressed like tourists, we filmed several illegal puppy mill operations as well as abusive animal control workers and citizens without incident or interruption.
+In fact, with that camera and dressed like tourists, the crew filmed several illegal puppy mill operations as well as abusive animal control workers and citizens without incident or interruption.

-Neither the subject matter nor the things and places we filmed would be pretty.
-The last thing I wanted was a pretty film.
+Neither the subject matter nor many of the places we filmed would be pretty.
+And the last thing I wanted was a pretty film.
 While Mexico features many breathtakingly beautiful places both natural and constructed, most of the areas in which this story takes place would not be mistaken for Beverly Hills.
 Lacking the resolution, latitude and color depth of film, HD or even BetaSP, the unfiltered image quality produced by the DVX100 still had the slick, sanitary look of videotaped news footage or soap operas.
 Shooting at 24P helped reduce those qualities but not completely eliminate them.
-The only practical solution was to use some lens filtration and rather expensive, time-consuming software to "dirty up" the imagery later in post.
+The only practical solution was to use rather time-consuming software to adjust tonal and other qualities of the imagery later in post.

-I'm a bit of a contrarian regarding image and sound manipulation in documentaries.
-I do not believe that documentary filmmakers should be held to the same standards our brethren in journalism are.
-I know of no rule that says the imagery and sound in documentary films cannot be manipulated to enhance a shot's impact or a scene's mood if the filmmaker so chooses.
-Provided the fundamental truth of a shot, scene, sequence and an entire film remains intact, documentary filmmakers should be free to do whatever they can to make their work more visually and audibly compelling.
+I do not believe documentary filmmakers should be held to the same standards our brethren in journalism are.
+Provided the fundamental truth of a shot, scene, sequence and entire film remains intact, documentary filmmakers should be free to do whatever they can to make their work more visually and audibly compelling.
 I certainly tried with this film.

 With the exception of the dog-catching and spay-neuter clinic sequences, I used only one camera/camera operator (myself).
 Typically a creative and logistical choice, I find it quicker and the results more to my liking to operate the camera, as I typically did shooting TV spots.
 The downside: I don't later have anyone to blame for my mistakes.